eldar-tree/spinacho-docs/README.md

 Spinacho performs daily on-chain checks for subscription updates.
 Therefore, after extending your subscription, everything is handled automatically.
 Spinacho will perform daily checks for subscription validity, and in case of expiry, will notify you in all groups where your collection is selected as default.
-You will be notified once every day during the last 7 days of the subscription with a reminder message.
+You will be notified with a reminder message once a day during the last 7 days of the subscription.
 If the subscription is not renewed, on the day of the expiry, all chats where your collection is selected as default will receive the termination message, and the default selection will be removed.
 You can always extend your expired subscription and continue using it regularly.

 ## 💬 Supported commands